 Ragna tilted her head.
 “What the…I’ll be honest, that’s mildly creepy.”

 Altera wrote the same runes on another sheet and repeated the ritual with Eric.

 “What now?”
-Ragna clenched her fists repeatedly as if she expected that her body had changed.
+Ragna contracted her fists repeatedly, expecting her body had changed.

 A devious smirk formed on Altera’s face.
 “Now, you write the runes on the papers.”

 “The more often you write down the runes, the higher your affinity for them becomes.
 Until you can harness their power.
 And once you do, it is like any other ability in your arsenal.
 In the beginning, it may be small.“

 Altera extended her hand towards her friends.
 She spread her fingers, and on the tip of her index finger, a layer of ice formed.
 “But the more you train the abilities you possess, the better your skills become.
 You become more powerful, and so do your techniques.”
 The layer of ice on Altera’s fingertip extended outwards.
 It shot into the sky, drew curves, and twisted, forming to a lithe body.
 Wings grew, and the ice modeled itself to a head until on Altera’s finger the figure of a bird, ready to take off, rested.
 “Your understanding and connection to the runes grow and grow, until one day it will rival the power of a Flyga.”